joagonca/bmw_cardata/README.md

 2. **Authorize with BMW** - Visit the displayed URL and enter the code shown
 3. **Select Vehicle** - Choose from your PRIMARY vehicles

+### Multi-Vehicle Setup

 Each integration instance supports a single VIN.
-To monitor multiple vehicles, add the integration multiple times.
+To monitor multiple vehicles:

+1. Add the integration for your first vehicle
+2. Add the integration again for each additional vehicle
+3. Use the same Client ID - authentication tokens are shared automatically
+4. Select a different VIN each time

+The integration handles token sharing and MQTT connection management automatically, ensuring all vehicles receive updates efficiently through a single connection per account.

 ## How It Works